-It is much easier and safer to turn sheets on the ground than up on the roof.
-Before lifting sheets on to the roof, check that they are the correct way up and the overlapping side is towards the edge of the roof from which installation will start.
+It is much easier and safer to turn sheets on the ground than up on scaffolding etc. Before lifting sheets on to the wall, check that they are the correct way up and the overlapping side is towards the edge of the roof from which installation will start.